billbillbilly/streetscape/README.md

 # Usage

 ## Get your Mapillary API key/token
-The foundation of this package is searching and downloading street view meta data supported by the Mapillary API.
+The foundation of this package is searching and downloading street view metadata supported by the Mapillary API.
 Before using the functions in this package, you can [apply for a key/token](https://www.mapillary.com/developer/api-documentation) so that you can access the Mapillary data.